 Across Birmingham’s highly acclaimed nightclub; Rainbow venues, were three rooms of music, with each room expressing a significant feature as the last.
 Rainbow’s rooftop terrace offers a skyline view of Birmingham’s city center, something which any nightclub would be dying to have.
 The slightly quieter music and sitting area present a slower, less hectic feel to the nightclub.
 Although, the impressive crowd drawn throughout the evening, was more than to down the quality of talented local Birmingham DJs.
 The terrace was predominately held down by one of Birmingham’s younger independent parties, born out of a desire to showcase more live, soulful music.
 They too, have developed a great relationship with Leftfoot, given their similar passions, and as a result opened their doors to some fantastic electronic producers such as; Harvey Sutherland, Max Graef, Chaos in the CBD, Athlete Whippet and Henry Wu.
 Moodfix resident; Tilly, eased listeners perfectly in to the night, amongst Birmingham’s skyline back drop.
 Moodfix head honcho; Jack Barber and fellow resident Lewis Ryan, did very well to draw in an edger crowd in the middle of evening, amongst the big names in the Warehouse and Blackbox.
 One song which naturally had everyone singing towards the end of the night was Midland’s anthem ‘Final Credits’, a highlight of 2016.

-However, in spite the beautiful setting and talented local DJs on the terrace, downstairs, was the focal point of interest.
+However, in spite the beautiful setting and talented local DJs on the terrace – downstairs, was the focal point of interest.
 Rainbows famous intimate space; Blackbox, characterised by its low ceilings and immersive feel, played host to Worldwide FM and Brownswood founder; Gilles Peterson.
-Gilles’ cultured the crowd with a selection of some of his finest records, influenced from around the globe.
-Warming the crowd with some feel-good funk n soul beats had everyone enticed, as Gilles’ introduction signalled first big headliner on the bill for the night.
-As his set went on, Gilles’ truly then began to showcase his range, bringing in some African influenced techno characterised by the consistent low and high pitch African drums, whilst also blending jungle and dubstep.
+Gilles’ cultured the crowd with a selection of scincilating records, influenced from around the globe.
+Warming the crowd with some feel-good funk n soul beats had everyone enticed, as Gilles’ introduction signalled the first big headliner on the bill for the night.
+As his set went on, Gilles’ truly then began to showcase his range, bringing in some African influenced techno characterised by the consistent low and high pitch congo drums, whilst also blending jungle and dubstep.
 His range kept listeners entertained and didn’t disperse anyone’s interest, a sign of a great selector.

 What’s impressive about the DJs mentioned, is their cultured taste, and curiosity to bring an eclectic blend of inspiring music to their sets.
 Palms and Gilles in particular, have shown their broad music knowledge from previous sets, and we can always count on them to continue.